practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 ...
 ```

-So, I kept the old program versions to see how to read the operating system's monotonic clock in one or the other programming language.
+So, I kept the old program versions to see how to read the operating system's monotonic clock.

 (TBD: extra page to mark potential differences when using _perf_ command and quick to use _time_ command; sometimes small deviations, sometimes bigger ones)